Old Town in San Diego in San Diego County, California — The American West (Pacific Coastal)

 Erected 1980 by The San Diego Chapter D.A.R. and San Diego Chapter S.A.R.
 (Marker Number 72.)

 Topics and series.
 This historical marker is listed in these topic lists: Exploration • Industry & Commerce • Settlements & Settlers • War, Mexican-American.
-In addition, it is included in the California Historical Landmarks, and the Daughters of the American Revolution series lists.
+In addition, it is included in the California Historical Landmarks, the Daughters of the American Revolution, and the Historic American Buildings Survey series lists.
 A significant historical year for this entry is 1800.

 Location.
 32° 45.27′ N, 117° 11.788′ W. Marker is in San Diego, California, in San Diego County.
+It is in Old Town.
+It can be reached from Calhoun Street.
 Marker is mounted on the front of the building which now is the site of the Cosmopolitan Resturant.
 Touch for map.
 Marker is at or near this postal address: 2660 Calhoun Street, San Diego CA 92110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-La Casa de Estudillo (within shouting distance of this marker); First Raising of U.S. Flag (within shouting distance of this marker); Estudillo House (within shouting distance of this marker); First San Diego Courthouse (within shouting distance of this marker); Casa de Pedrorena de Altamirano (about 300 feet away, measured in a direct line); Birthplace of the San Diego Union (about 300 feet away); Birthplace of The San Diego Union (about 300 feet away); La Casa de Rodriguez (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: La Casa de Estudillo (within shouting distance of this marker); Kearney Trail (within shouting distance of this marker); Estudillo House (within shouting distance of this marker); La Casa de Alvarado (within shouting distance of this marker); First San Diego Courthouse (within shouting distance of this marker); Casa de Pedrorena de Altamirano (about 300 feet away, measured in a direct line); La Casa de Pico (about 300 feet away); Birthplace of the San Diego Union (about 300 feet away).
 Touch for a list and map of all markers in San Diego.

 Regarding Juan Bandini.
 This adobe house was constructed about 1827 by Jose and Juan Bandini.
 As headquarters of Commodore Robert E. Stockton in 1846, it was the place where Kit Carson and Edward Beale delivered their urgent message of December 9, 1846, calling for reinforcements to be rushed to the aid of General Kearny.
 SOURCE: California Historical Landmarks, Calfirnia State Parks